Jock Hobbs

-Michael James Bowie Hobbs CNZM (15 February 1960 – 13 March 2012), generally known as Jock Hobbs, was a New Zealand rugby union player and administrator.
+Michael James Bowie Hobbs CNZM (15 February 1960 – 13 March 2012), known as Jock Hobbs, was a New Zealand rugby union player and administrator.
 A flanker, he played for Canterbury and won 21 caps for the New Zealand national team, the All Blacks, between 1983 and 1986, with four tests as captain.

 In later years he was prominent in rugby administration.
 Between 2002 and 2010 he was chairman of the New Zealand Rugby Union before standing down due to illness.

 Youth and playing career

 Hobbs was born in Christchurch.
 He played in the first XV at Christ's College in Christchurch, and was a regular first choice for Canterbury from the 1981 season onwards, playing in the failed Ranfurly Shield challenge against Waikato.
 His test debut came in 1983 against the British and Irish Lions, where he was successor to Graham Mourie.
 Others that were possible replacements were Bruce Middleton and Auckland captain Alwyn Harvey, but Hobbs played so well against the Lions that he was an automatic selection as All Blacks number seven for the next few seasons.

 Hobbs was All Black captain on the short tour of Fiji late in 1984 when Andy Dalton was unavailable, and in the tour of Argentina in 1985 when Dalton was again unavailable.
 He took part in the 1986 New Zealand Cavaliers tour to South Africa, before retiring in 1987 after a succession of concussions.